Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 This joint acts like a hinge, enabling us to move our forearm and hand towards and away from our body.
 Muscles like the biceps and triceps help with bending and straightening the arm.

 In humans and other primates, this area is called the elbow.
-However, in other animals, it is referred to as the forelimb joint.
+However, it is referred to as the forelimb joint in different animals.
 The elbow’s range of motion goes from completely straight (0 degrees) to bent (150 degrees).

 Overall, the function of the elbow is to position our hand accurately by adjusting the length of our upper limb.